This is part 2 of a 3 part series on cult tactics used for manipulating and controlling cult members. Part 1 Part 3

 Cult tactics include creating many emotional highs in destructive cults, from knowing the Truth (with a capital T) to group exercises designed to create euphoria, compliments from the leader, especially in public, and sometimes just believing that what they're doing is changing the world.

-There are also many lows, any problems being attributed to the member's inadequacies, punishments for doing things or not doing things, being ostracized by the group for not following the rules, plus the guilt, fear and shame heaped on the members by the leader.
+There are also many lows, any problems being attributed to the member's inadequacies, punishments for doing things or not doing things, being ostracized by the group for not following the rules, the verbal abuse plus the guilt, fear and shame heaped on the members by the leader.

 These emotional extremes place a huge burden on the member, psychologically and physically.
 It also makes it very difficult to think critically and make decisions when there is such an emotional overload.